kevincasey1222/graph-bitbucket/docs/jupiterone.md

 ## Requirements

-TODO: Iterate requirements for setting up the integration.
-Consider the following examples:

-- {{provider}} supports the OAuth2 Client Credential flow.
+- Bitbucket supports the OAuth2 Client Credential flow.
 You must have a Administrator user account.
-- JupiterOne requires a REST API key.
-You need permission to create a user in
+- JupiterOne requires an Oauth client key, client secret, and the name of your Bitbucket workspace.
+You need permission on Bitbucket to access this information.
-  {{provider}} that will be used to obtain the API key.
 - You must have permission in JupiterOne to install new integrations.

 ## Support